oceanprotocol-archive/OEPs/5/README.md

 <a name="interfaces"></a>
 ## Interfaces

-Interfaces are charge of interacting with off-chain services, libraries, cloud/microservices and more.
+Interfaces are charge of interacting with off-chain services, libraries, cloud/micro-services and more.
 In essence, they connect relevant services that can bring value to the ocean network.
+The interfaces expose the service integrity layer that allows data services and consumers to interact with service contracts.

 Initially the AGENT will expose a HTTP RESTful API, but is designed to expose the API's or consume requests in different ways.
 Because of that the AGENT should expose the API's in different formats allowing integration mechanisms